Apollo013/AngularJS_WebApi2_Restangular/README.md

 A nuts and bolts ASP.NET Web Api 2 app demonstrating the Restangular service in conjunction with ng-Table.
 It shows not only how to access data through a Restangular service, but also how to display, page, sort & filter data using ng-Table.

-Restangular is an AngularJS service to handle Rest API Restful Resources properly and easily.
+Restangular is an AngularJS service used to handle Rest API Restful Resources properly and easily.

 ---